r15hil/r15hil.github.io/docs/books/books.md

 ## Books

-📚 On the Geneology of Morals: Friedrich Nietzsche
+📚 On the Genealogy of Morals: Friedrich Nietzsche

 📚 Men Without Women: Haruki Murakami